canqin001/PointDAN/README.md

 # PointDAN
-Code of NeurIPS19 Paper "PointDAN: A Multi-Scale 3D Domain Adaption Network for Point Cloud Representation".
+NeurIPS19 Paper "PointDAN: A Multi-Scale 3D Domain Adaption Network for Point Cloud Representation".
+Code and Data are coming soon.